🎉 New Guided Conversations Make Mentoring Low-Prep & High Impact Read News Release

 As companies are providing training and experience, they need to develop their employees to maximize their chance of retaining them and encourage them to want to be managers.
 Pairing employees together to learn from one another through mentoring can be an effective way to do this.

-How can mentoring enhance management skills?
+How can mentoring enhance management and leadership skills?

 The primary way mentoring can transform employees to become effective managers is by providing them with continuous opportunities to connect with others, while honing a wide range of skills.
 Examples of how mentoring can elevate management skills include: